nicksavill/DEB_development/To_Do.md

 Lead for field work:  Patrick?
 Videos:
     Introduction to course Catherine
-    Data sources and data protection Edward?
+    Introduction to data analysis in protien structure - Iain Introduction to data analysis in transcriptomics - Edward Introduction to data analysis in plant surveys - Catherine (or RBGE person I can ask) Data sources and data protection Edward?
 Classes:
     Class 1 notebook Catherine